vidursatija/vidursatija/README.md

 ## Abstract
 I do machine learning by specialization and am a software engineer at heart.
-- I’m currently leading the Forward Deployed Machine Learning team at [Vector.ai](https://vector.ai).
+- I’m currently a Machine Learning Team Lead at [Vector.ai](https://vector.ai).
-- I’m currently learning a bit of economics, history, geography, and brushing up on algebra and calculus.
+- I’m currently learning tennis and reinforcement learning.
 - I can help you with career guidance.
 - I enjoy playing soccer, badminton, table tennis, and chess.
-And enjoy cycling long.
-- Fun fact: I love pizza so much that I once had it for 17 days straight.
+- Fun fact: I once had pizza for 17 days straight.

 ## ~Specifications~